looker-open-source/sdk-codegen/packages/sdk-node/README.md

 const me = await sdk.ok(sdk.me());
 ```

-### Streaming API responses
+## Streaming with the SDK

+The deprecated NodeJS `request` package dependency has been removed from all Looker TypeScript packages.
+This removal prompted a **BREAKING** interface change for the streaming SDK.
+The streaming method callback signature changed from `(readable: Readable) => Promise<x>` to `(response: Response) => Promise<x>`.
+Using `Response` as the parameter to the callback greatly
+increases the flexibility of streaming implementations and provides other valuable information like `Content-Type` and other headers to the streaming callback.

+For the Browser SDK (`@looker/sdk`), the standard `fetch` function is still used.
+For the Node SDK (`@looker/sdk-node`), the global [`fetch`](https://nodejs.org/api/globals.html#fetch) function from NodeJS v22 is used.

+This means the Looker Node SDK now uses NodeJS v22.

 The streaming version of the SDK methods should be initialized using the same `AuthSession` as the main SDK to reduce authentication thrashing.

-Construction of the streaming SDK can use code similar to the following, which is taken from the [downloadTile.ts example](/examples/typescript/downloadTile.ts#L124:L160):
+Construction of the streaming SDK can use code similar to the following, which is taken from the [downloadTile.ts example](/examples/typescript/downloadTile.ts#L129:L157):

 ```ts
 /**